AdobeDocs/campaign-web.en/help/v8/email/edit-content.md

 The message is sent in the default language that has been set up.
 You can create variants by adding other languages with the **[!UICONTROL Add language]** button and also change the default language.

+>[!IMPORTANT]
+>
+>The **[!UICONTROL Add language]** button is only available if the target dimension contains the Language schema.
+To learn more about schemas and Target dimensions, please refer to the [detailed documentation](https://experienceleague.adobe.com/en/docs/campaign-web/v8/audiences/targeting-dimensions){target=_blank}.

 ![](assets/edit-content_2.png){zoomable="yes"}

 1. Click the Add language button.

 1. A window opens up, you can click on the **[!UICONTROL Language]** drop-down button to show a list of languages that can be chosen.

+>[!NOTE]
+>
+>The languages available through this list will depend on the the values that have been defined in the Language attribute (such as system, user, dbenum).

     ![](assets/edit-content_3.png){zoomable="yes"}